unnati-xyz/open-data-india-health/README.md

 India is growing at a fast pace and the government has to  take/make well informed decisions.
 This talk is about the analysis of health care data provided by the Indian government.
 Let us find the positive developments and things that need immediate attention.

 This talk was presented at Bangpypers' Feb 2016 meetup - http://www.meetup.com/BangPypers/events/225109029/

+To know more about us check out : http://www.unnati.xyz